 If you do wish they would go away, there are certain treatments meant to help lessen the appearance of stretch marks, like at-home moisturizing creams or laser treatments that can be performed by a doctor.
 But if you've tried pretty much everything and you're still not happy with the result, know that there's a new way to do away with stretch marks that involves... flesh-colored tattoos?

 According to Glamour, there's a cosmetic tattoo artist who specializes in this practice, and the before-and-after photos don't lie.
 Keep scrolling to see how skin-colored tattoos can make stretch marks disappear.

 Dominique Bossavy is the genius cosmetic tattoo artist behind this insane before-and-after image.
 She works out of offices in New York City, Beverly Hills, and Paris, using a digital tattoo pen with a technique called "Nano Color Infusion."
 According to Glamour, there are two steps.
 The first is to fix the stretch marks' indentation.
 She uses "micro-puncturing," which is similar to the micro-needling technique that can aid stretch marks all on its own, to kick-start the body's natural skin repair process.
-This stimulates new collagen, which smooths out the skin, doing away with any unevenness or dips.
+This stimulates new collagen, which smooths out the skin, improving any unevenness or dips.
 This process usually takes three in-office treatments to work completely.

 Next, she matches a mineral pigment to her client's skin tone.
 Bossavy identifies as a tetrachromat, meaning she has the rare ability to perceive color in super-high variations.
 In fact, tetrachromats like her can potentially see millions more colors and shades than the average person.
 "I can see right away when someone’s eyebrow color is slightly off," she tells Glamour.
 "Or match any Pantone chip by sight.
 It’s easy for me."